Earn an Accredited Bachelor of Science Athletic Training Degree

 - Health Care Administration and Professional Responsibility

-These domains ensure that athletic training grads have mastered advanced scientific and healthcare concepts.
+These domains ensure that athletic training degree graduates have mastered advanced scientific and healthcare concepts.
 Students in the program study human anatomy and physiology, exercise prescription, prevention of injury, and taping and bracing.
 Additionally, students will learn how to formulate rehabilitation plans and conduct orthopedic evaluations.

-Graduates from the BS in Athletic Training degree program at GCU may go on to become certified athletic trainers.
+Graduates from the BS in Athletic Training degree program at GCU may go on to become certified athletic trainers, sports coaches and more.
 People in these roles work in a variety of settings, including:

 - High schools